MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/northwind-orders-canvas-part2.md

 search.app:
   - PowerApps
 ---
-# Create an order overview in a canvas app
+# Create an order summary in a canvas app

-Follow the steps in this topic to create a list of orders in a canvas app based on sample data in Common Data Service.
-As in the [previous topic in this series](northwind-orders-canvas-part1.md), the sample data is for a fictitious organization named Northwind Traders, and this single-screen app is designed to run on tablets.
+Follow the steps in this topic to create an order summary in a canvas app based on fictitious data in Common Data Service.
+As in the [previous topic in this series](northwind-orders-canvas-part1.md), this single-screen app is designed to help the user show, update, create, and delete orders on a tablet device.

 > [!div class="mx-imgBorder"]
 > ![Complete canvas app](media/northwind-orders-canvas-part1/orders-finished.png)